-Owners and operators of USTs regulated under 40 CFR Part 280 are required to demonstrate compliance with EPA's compatibility requirement (40 CFR 280.32) when storing regulated substances, including biofuel blends containing greater than 10 percent ethanol or diesel containing greater than 20 percent biodiesel.
-40 CFR Part 280.32 simply states "Owners and operators must use an UST system made of or lined with materials that are compatible with the substance stored in the UST system."
-States that have State Program Approval (SPA) from the EPA have comparable compatibility requirements in their corresponding State regulations.
-The 2011 proposed revisions to 40 CFR Part 280.32 indicate that equipment compatibility must be demonstrated through one or more of the following methods: 1) certification or listing by a nationally recognized independent testing laboratory; or 2) equipment or component manufacturer approval; or 3) an alternative method determined by the implementing agency to be no less protective of human health and the environment.
+Owners and operators of USTs regulated under 40 CFR part 280 are required to demonstrate compliance with U.S. EPA's compatibility requirement (40 CFR 280.32) when storing regulated substances, including motor fuels and biofuel blends containing greater than 10 percent ethanol or diesel containing greater than 20 percent biodiesel.
+40 CFR Part 280.32 states "Owners and operators must use an UST system made of or lined with materials that are compatible with the substance stored in the UST system."

+On October 13, 2015, the 2015 federal UST regulation will become effective.
+The updated regulation includes revisions to 40 CFR Part 280.32.
+In addition to notifying the implementing agency before switching to store biofuels and keeping certain records, the updated compatibility section requires the UST system be demonstrated compatible when storing biofuels through one or more of the following methods:

+- certification or listing by a nationally recognized independent testing laboratory; or - equipment or component manufacturer approval; or - use another method determined by the implementing agency to be no less protective of human health and the environment.